WICG/webpackage/explainer.md

 and even in compressed bundles will allow random access to resources without uncompressing other resources, like Zip rather than Gzipped Tar.
-It will be able to include [signed exchanges](#signed-http-exchanges) from multiple origins and will probably incorporate an optimization to reduce the number of public key operations for bundles containing many such signatures.
+It will be able to include [signed exchanges](#signed-http-exchanges) from multiple origins and will allow signers to sign a group of contained exchanges as a unit, both to optimize the number of public key operations and to prevent attackers from mixing versions of resources.

 Bundles will probably also include a way to depend on other bundles by reference without directly including their content.

+Like enveloped signed exchanges, bundles have a physical URL in addition to the logical URLs of their contained exchanges.

 <a id="loading"></a>
 ### Loading specification

 We'll need to specify how browsers load both signed exchanges and bundles of exchanges.

+For now, this explainer has [a sketch of how loading will work](#loading-sketch).

 ## Use cases